abpframework/abp/docs/en/testing/integration-tests.md

 ## Dealing with Unit of Work in Integration Tests

-ABP's [object mapping](../framework/architecture/domain-driven-design/unit-of-work.md) system controls the database connection and transaction management in your application.
+ABP's [Unit of Work](../framework/architecture/domain-driven-design/unit-of-work.md) system controls the database connection and transaction management in your application.
 It seamlessly works while you writing your application code, so you may not aware of it.

 In the ABP, all the database operations must be performed inside a unit of work scope.
 When you test an [application service](../framework/architecture/domain-driven-design/application-services.md) method, the unit of work scope will be the scope of your application service method.
 If you are testing a [repository](../framework/architecture/domain-driven-design/repositories.md) method, the unit of work scope will be the scope of your repository method.